migupl/yagc/README.md

 ## Install

-Copy the directory */components/yagc/* to any directory in your project.
+Copy the JavaScript file */components/yagc.js* to any directory in your project.

 ## Getting started